Sydney Children's Hospital, Randwick

-If your child or family develops, or has had contact with other people with infectious diseases, such as measles, shingles or chicken pox, within 3 weeks prior to admission, please telephone the Hospital Admitting Officer on (02) 9382 1111.
+If your child or family develops or has had contact with other people with infectious diseases, such as measles, shingles or chickenpox, within 3 weeks prior to admission, please telephone the Hospital Admitting Officer on (02) 9382 1111.

 Other infectious conditions we need to know about are vomiting and/or diarrhoea, whooping cough and head lice.
-If you child is unable to attend due to illness a new admission date will be planned
+If your child is unable to attend due to illness a new admission date will be planned

 Hospital fees and charges

 Information about potential fees and charges associated with your hospital stay.

 Public patients (non-chargeable)

 As a public patient (non-chargeable) you receive accommodation and treatment free of charge from doctors nominated by the hospital.
 These doctors may be training to be specialist doctors and will be under the supervision of senior specialists.
 This applies to Australian residents only.

 If you are not an Australian Resident, please contact the Admissions Office on (02) 9382 1440 who can explain your options.